Armstrong-lsw/SR_Self_Align/scripts/datasets/DataPreparation.md

 ##DataPreparation: <br>
-we merge 3 channels images into RGB image for display, c1 for B channel, c2 for G channel, c3 for R channel.<br>
+We merge 3 channels images into RGB image for display, c1 for B channel, c2 for G channel, c3 for R channel.<br>

 For training, we merge R and G channel images and train one SR model; train another model for B channel images.
 Because R channel images data preparation is diffrent from B and G in orb_match step. <br>